The time to create an NFT marketplace website is now. People spend billions of dollars on fancy digital assets, so why not build a business out of it?

 5.1 Step #1: Prepare your strategy

-As always, everything starts with an idea that you need to scrutinize from all possible angles: business, technologies, target audience, competitive edge, etc.
+As always with software, NFT website development starts with an idea that you need to scrutinize from all possible angles: business, technologies, target audience, competitive edge, etc.

 One of the top priorities will be choosing a blockchain to run on.
 Unfortunately, the most popular DeFi host, the Ethereum network, is currently crippled with insane fees because of the bull market and the slow proof-of-work validation mechanism for nft transactions.